bossPolJ/PolJ-s-Ship/README.md

-# PolJ's Birdy
+# PolJ's Ship

-PolJ's Birdy is a React Native mobile game built with Expo Router.
+PolJ's Ship is a React Native mobile game built with Expo Router.
 It is a space / sci-fi inspired tap game where the player controls a rocket, boosts upward, avoids crystal walls, and tries to survive as long as possible.

 ## Features